Almost complex manifolds with small Nijenhuis tensor: Nilmanifold examples

 The manifold $M^4$ does not admit any integrable complex structure.
 Indeed, since $b_1$ is even, by Kodaira's classification of surfaces, $M^4$ would then be K\"{a}hler, and hence $M^4$ would be formal.
-But this manifold is not formal, and moreover every formal nilmanifold is diffeomorphic to a torus \cite{Ha89}, and so has $b^1=4$.
-Alternatively, one can argue that since $b_1=2$ and $M^4$ is parallelizable, then by a result of Fernandez and Gray \cite{FG} (which also relies on the classification of surfaces) $M^4$ does not have a complex structure.
+But this manifold is not formal, as it has a nontrivial Massey product, and moreover, every formal nilmanifold is diffeomorphic to a torus \cite{Ha89}, and thus has $b^1=4$.
+Alternatively, one can argue that since $b_1=2$ and $M^4$ is parallelizable, then by a result of Fern\'andez and Gray \cite{FG} (which also relies on the classification of surfaces) $M^4$ does not have a complex structure.
 We note that this manifold does admit a symplectic form.
-One example is $\omega = x_1 x_4 + x_2 x_3$, where $x_i$ is dual to $X_i$.
+One example is $\omega = x_1 \wedge x_4 + x_2 \wedge x_3$.